nickbeckwith/CycloneV-HPS-Example/README.md

    - [Your board's cd](http://download.terasic.com/)
    - [DE Series Linux image](https://www.intel.com/content/www/us/en/programmable/support/training/university/materials-software.html)

-* Read and complete up to and including section 3.3 of Intel's FPGA and linux [tutorial](ftp://ftp.intel.com/pub/fpgaup/pub/Intel_Material/18.0/Tutorials/Linux_On_DE_Series_Boards.pdf).
+* In a new project directory read and complete up to and including section 3.3 of Intel's FPGA and linux [tutorial](ftp://ftp.intel.com/pub/fpgaup/pub/Intel_Material/18.0/Tutorials/Linux_On_DE_Series_Boards.pdf).
    - This tutorial teaches you how to communicate to your board's HPS system over serial as well as how to setup linux on the HPS system
    - The linux image suggested automatically configures your FPGA on boot.
 We won't be using this configuration but it is helpful for pure HPS applications.
    - For section 2.3, use the linux image for your board.